resultant-gamedev/godot-libcurl/README.md

 Libcurl is a popular solution for HTTPS, FTP, SMTP, POP3, IMAP and countless other protocols licensed under MIT/X license.
 Please note that currently it's work in progress so basically nothing works :D

+Because module specific documentation isn't really a thing in godot, please use API index https://curl.haxx.se/libcurl/c/allfuncs.html to get what it's all about.

 You can find more information about libcurl at https://curl.haxx.se/libcurl/c/libcurl.html